platformsh/platformsh-docs/src/configuration/routes.md

 apex domain.
 Note, we also generate HTTPS routes automatically using the configuration of each HTTP route.

-> **note**
-> In case of only having HTTPS routes defined in `.platform/routes.yaml`,
-> we would generate HTTP routes that reply HTTP 301 redirect
-> to the corresponding HTTPS route.

 In the following example, we are not redirecting from the www subdomain to the apex domain but serving from both: